 Most of my younger years, I used to work until I couldn’t keep my eyes open anymore.

 Actually, this practice took root in my life way before the start of my professional career.
-Back in college, I even used to study this way.
+Back in university, I even used to study this way.

 Why?
 Because I’d always believed that someone like me — someone who was not genetically gifted with the genius gene or boundless resources — would have to work ten times harder than the average person to excel in anything they decide to do.

 The same practice seeped into my late twenties, especially when I started working for myself.
 I would be on call and available anytime and anywhere a client needed me to be.